GMOD/Apollo/README.md

 [![Coverage Status](https://coveralls.io/repos/github/GMOD/Apollo/badge.svg?branch=master)](https://coveralls.io/github/GMOD/Apollo?branch=master)

 ## Apollo 2.0.2 is now released.
-[Download the latest release here](https://github.com/GMOD/Apollo/releases/tag/2.0.2).
+[Download the latest release](https://github.com/GMOD/Apollo/releases/tag/2.0.2).

 An instantaneous, collaborative, genome annotation editor.
 The stack is a Java web application / database backend and a Javascript client that runs in a web browser as a JBrowse plugin.